-Gregg Whelan: Yeah, I think if we failed, I think we just made the decision we just say the same thing.
-We're saying emotional moment for us all, so it’s now the matter of our descent.
+GWh: Yeah, I think if we failed, I think we just made the decision we’d just say the same thing.
+We're saying it’s an emotional moment for us all, so it’s now the matter of our descent.
 We just say the same thing.
-I do think that actually there was a certain [indistinct] was time for me to write.
 I remember just running out of time to write.
-We're not gonna, you know, we haven't done it bit.
-And then I think I either sort of retro fitted the logic, oh, we could just - works perfectly, say the same thing [laughs] or whether we made that decision at the time.
-But yeah, you're right, it's the same text, and I think if we made it in all of a bluster in 1997 with only a few hours to go, sort of thing, we've had ample opportunity to address that and haven't, so I think it is purposeful that we just say the same.
-I think also we thought - oh, yeah, I remember now - that the show element, the end still needed to be an end to the show, to end on the sort of upbeat that, well we haven't made it, or we're short, we've come up short, ladies and gentlemen, but still, it would still amount to the same thing, that whether you do it or whether you don't do it.
+And then I think I either sort of retro-fitted the logic, ‘oh, we could just - works perfectly, say the same thing’ [laughs] or we made that decision at the time.
+But yeah, you're right, it's the same text, and I think if we made it in all of a bluster in 1997 with only a few hours to go.
+We've had ample opportunity to address that and haven't, so I think it is purposeful that we just say the same.
+Also we thought that the show element, the end, still needed to be an end to the show, to end on upbeat that, well, we haven't made it, or we're short, ‘we've come up short, ladies and gentlemen’.
+But, it would still amount to the same thing, whether you do it or whether you don't do it.
 And there are lots of things that we've done over the years which is like, well, maybe can we do it, I don't know?
 And what if we can't?
-Well, that will be it, the not doing it will be it, you know, not being able to do it or finish it, or complete it, or nothing happens would, would be it.
-So I think that's what that is, it’s just the end of the, still the end of the show.
+Well, that will be it, the not doing it will be it, you know, not being able to do it or finish it, or complete it, or nothing happens would be it.
+So I think that's what that is, it’s just the end of the show.
 Whatever happens it's still just the last 5 minutes of the show, and it needs to deliver a certain thing for the ‘showness’ to end.
-Maybe we did think about, you know you can be regretful and look back on what went wrong or, this starts to sound like a better idea, we can sort of try to – or we always spent too long talking, trying to do the maths, or why did you tell that long dream story that nobody is particularly - people hate dream stories [Gary laughs].
+Maybe we did think about, you know you can be regretful and look back on what went wrong or, this starts to sound like a better idea – or we always spent too long talking, trying to do the maths, or why did you tell that long dream story that nobody is particularly interested in - people hate dream stories [Gary laughs].
 But we don't do that, we just have the same thing.
-But anyway, yeah, but you're right to pick up on it, it is exactly the same text.
+You're right to pick up on it, it is exactly the same text.

-Jonathan Pitches: Which of course is very much part of that sense of you know, pulling the rug from the classic mountaineering narratives isn't it?
+JP: Which is very much part of that sense of pulling the rug from the classic mountaineering narrative isn't it?

-Gregg Whelan: Yeah, exactly.
+GWh: Yeah, exactly.
 It is what it is.
 We're always quite clear - we're setting out to do an attempt so you can either succeed or fail.
 And that's where it leaves you.
-One of those 2 things, but what it achieves is broadly perhaps the same.
+One of those two things, but what it achieves is broadly perhaps the same.

-Jonathan Pitches: So a final question just before we finish.
+JP: So a final question just before we finish.
 I hope this doesn't sound too sort of too ‘Hollywoody’, my question 10.
 Will there ever be another On Everest?

-Gregg Whelan: Do you mean that we perform it again?
+GWh: Do you mean that we perform it again?
 Or we make a new one?